Maury Youmans

-Maurice Edward Youmans (born October 16, 1936 in Eagle Bay, New York) is a former American football defensive end in the National Football League for the Chicago Bears and Dallas Cowboys.
-He played college football at Syracuse University.
+Maurice Edward Youmans (born October 16, 1936) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
+He played college football for the Syracuse Orange.

 Early years

 Youmans attended North Syracuse High School, where he initially focused on playing basketball and averaged 20 points a game.
 He started playing football as a senior.
 After graduating, he spent one year at Dean Academy to improve his grades.

 He accepted a scholarship from Syracuse University and was redshirted as a junior after having back surgery.

 As a senior, he became part of a defensive/offensive line known as the "sizeable seven" that also included Bob Yates, Fred Mautino, Al Bemiller, Roger Davis, Bruce Tarbox and Gerry Skonieczki.
 He blocked for Ernie Davis and was a member of the undefeated national championship team in 1959.

 He also lettered in basketball, where he was a backup at center as a sophomore and senior.